TUDelft-MUDE/teacher/book/assignment_repo.md

 ## Formatting assignments
 Assignments should be formatted in such a way that they're readable on:
-- local machines (raw markdown, can be enhanced with HTML)
+- local machines (raw markdown, notebooks enhanced with HTML)
-- GitHub (raw markdown, can be enhanced differently with HTML)
+- GitHub (raw markdown, notebooks enhanced with HTML)
-- Jupyterbook (raw markdown, can be enhanced with myst and differently with HTML)
+- Jupyterbook (raw markdown, notebooks enhanced with HTML and evantually with MyST)

-How to do so properly is to be defined.
+To do this, all of the assignment repositories include a [template notebook](./ipynb_template.ipynb).

 ## FTP storage
 Images and binary or big files should be stored on our FTP-server.
 More information is available [here](./FTP.md)